/ Social /

 Just as we work to continually improve the safety of fleet personnel through technology, legislation and training, we also work with trade associations, customers and communities to identify how they can protect employees within our post-collection facilities, which include transfer stations, MRFs and landfills.

 We are increasing safety in recycling facilities through improved processing equipment, additional operating protocols and efforts to reduce inbound contamination from recycling bins.
-For example, new safety interlocks create safeguards that prevent workers from encountering unsafe situations and shut off systems automatically when doors are opened or when guards are removed for equipment maintenance.
+These advanced sorting systems help to remove material and contaminates from the sorting stream before they are manually sorted.
+Investments in auger screens, optical sorting equipment, and sorting robotics all help to reduce the potential for injury related to manual material handling.
 Predictive maintenance tools allow us to test and repair equipment based on data, rather than waiting for failure.
 This ensures technicians’ schedules are predictable and helps keep them out of potentially dangerous conditions.

 At our recycling facilities, contaminants, such as “tanglers” that must be manually cut out of processing equipment and lithium batteries that can ignite when their casing is compromised, pose serious threats to the safety of processing recyclables.
-An important component of increasing facility safety is educating the public on the hazards created by contamination.
+WM has made significant investments in fire detection and suppression systems to help prevent the risk of fires in our facilities.
+These systems identify heat, smoke, and flames, notify site personnel and can remotely deploy fire suppression in a facility.
+Additionally, deluge systems have been added to key areas of the manufacturing process to limit safety risk in the event of a fire.
+An important component of increasing facility safety is continuing to educate the public on the hazards created by contamination.
 We are working with industry stakeholders and community groups to emphasize the need to recycle right.

 Improving Safety for Solo Workers

 At certain closed landfills, renewable energy plants, maintenance shops and recycling drop-off facilities, staffing may be limited to a single person.
-We monitor the safety of these “lone workers” using a new technology known as Blackline.
+We monitor the safety of these “lone workers” using a technology known as Blackline.
 Blackline supplies mobile monitoring devices that send an alert signal when certain conditions are sensed, such as a gas leak, a fall or an impact, or when manually activated by the employee.
-The signal is then transmitted to a monitoring service, staffed 24/7, which notifies local emergency response personnel and WM’s security operations center.
+The signal is then transmitted to a monitoring service, staffed 24/7, which notifies local emergency response personnel and WM facility managers.